twoXes/awesome-structural-bioinformatics/README.md

 # Docking

+"Docking is a method which predicts the prefered orientation of one molecule to a second when bound to each other to form a stable complex.
+Knoweldge of the prefered orientation in turn may be used to predict the strength of association or binding affinity between two molecules using scoring functions."

+* Pose - A conformation of the receptor and ligand molecules showing some intermolecular interactions (which may include hydrogen bonds as well as hydrophobic contacts
+* Posings - The process of searching for a pose in which there are favorable interactions between the receptor and the ligand molecules.
+* Scoring - The process of evaluating a particular pose using a number of descriptive features like number of intermolecular interactions including hydrogen bonds and hydrophobic contacts.

+The primary factors that lead to a successful docking are:

 One of the first appearances of Molecular Docking is said to have been 1982's

 ## [A Geometric Approach to MacroMolecule Ligand Interactions](https://www.sciencedirect.com/science/article/abs/pii/002228368290153X#:~:text=A%20geometric%20approach%20to%20macromolecule%2Dligand%20interactions%E2%98%86&text=Algorithms%20are%20presented%20that%20examine,sites%20on%20a%20macromolecular%20surface.)